rackerlabs/design-system/_component_design/radio-buttons.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

 ## Best practices

+Consider the following best practices when you construct a radio button:

 - Always use a label above the available options.
 - Keep the number of options to between two and five choices.